AlbertRazo/AlbertRazo/index.md

 * Lab 1

     Lab 1 was only one part, and this is by far the best Lab that I have done for many reasons.
 The best reason is that this is the first set of code that I have ever done and is the beginning of a new era.
 This will be the first set of code, and I can look back at it and see where it all started and the progression that I have made.
+This Lab is by far the most important code that I will write to see my first Hello World.

 * Lab 7